UT-GlobalSeismology/DSMsynTI-mpi/README.md

 ```

 # Important note

-Some workers compute only the toroidal contribution to the transverse component, and the spheroidal contribution to the radial component.
-However, note that it is important not to omit the toroidal contribution to the radial displacement or the spheroidal contribution to the transverse component, or errors on the order of 1% can occur.
+If you compute only the toroidal contribution to the transverse component and the spheroidal contribution to the radial component, this will lead to errors on the order of 1% or more.
+Therefore you **must** include the toroidal contribution to the radial displacement and the spheroidal contribution to the transverse component.

-# Papers describing the methods used by this software
+# Papers describing the methods and theory used by this software

 -   Kawai, K., N. Takeuchi, and R.J.
 Geller, Complete synthetic seismograms up to 2 Hz for transversely isotropic spherically symmetric media, Geophys.
 J. Int., 164, 411-424, 2006.
 -   Takeuchi, N., R.J.
 Geller, and P.R.
 Cummins, Highly accurate P-SV complete synthetic seismograms using modified DSM operators, Geophys.
 Res.
 Lett., 23, 1175-1178, 1996.
 -   Geller, R.J., and N. Takeuchi, A new method for computing highly accurate DSM synthetic seismograms, Geophys.
 J. Int., 123, 449-470, 1995.
 -   Cummins, P.R., R.J.
 Geller, T. Hatori, and N. Takeuchi, DSM complete synthetic seismograms: SH, spherically symmetric, case, Geophys.
 Res.
 Lett., 21, 533-536, 1994.
 -   Cummins, P.R., R.J.
 Geller, and N. Takeuchi, DSM complete synthetic seismograms: P-SV, spherically symmetric, case, Geophys.
 Res.
 Lett., 21, 1663-1666, 1994.

+# Authorship of software

+This software was written and improved by the members of the Global Seismology Group of the University of Tokyo from 1994 to present.

+# License

+This software is made available under the GNU Public License v3.0 https://www.gnu.org/licenses/gpl-3.0.en.html